colbad2/LaunchList/README.md

 - JSON can't be parsed with \" sequence in description strings"
 - navigationLInk hit area seems too tall to match string

+// TODO Pad at Guam International Airport has a map URL like "https://www.google.com/maps/place/35Â°03'34.0"N+118Â°09'06.0"W/"
+// I fix it to "https://www.google.com/maps/place/35°03'34.0"N+118°09'06.0"W/", which works in a browser, but URL() fails
+// to convert it to a URL.
+So, the pad doesn't have a map link it could have.
+Try to fix the link so it works.
+// A number of other map links have the issue

 ## Xcode TODOs
 Things that Xcode does that need changing